Investment Banking in China

 One of the main reasons for which Investment Banking in China is not very attractive for job-seekers is its low pay grade.
 When foreign Investment Banks built their offices in China, they started paying the local rate.
-As a result, the compensation becomes much lesser than it was paid in New York or London.
+As a result, the salaries become much lesser than it was paid in New York or London.
 And that has become the norm.

 But things are starting to shift drastically.
-Investment banks in China have been realizing that to retain more resources, it’s important to pay a hefty compensation to the best talents.
+Investment banks in China have been realizing that to retain more resources, it’s important to pay hefty salaries to the best talents.
 Thus, J.P.
 Morgan, Morgan Stanley, UBS started to pay around US $80,000 – $100,000 per annum.
-Even some boutique banks have also started to pay the same compensation.
+Even some boutique banks have also started to pay the same salaries.

 Compared to the basic, the bonus is not certain.
 In some years, you can get a huge bonus and in other years, you can get almost none.
 And sometimes, the bonus is much more for juniors who have worked on the deals directly.

-Let’s have a look at the figure of compensation paid by Chinese investment banks and global investment banks in China –
+Let’s have a look at the figure for salaries paid by Chinese investment banks and global investment banks in China –

 Investment Banking in China – Exit Opportunities

-There is one dominant exit options these bankers have and that is shifting to private equity.
-The reason that people don’t usually shift their career to private equity after few years is that they are often promoted and given the opportunity to hold the higher position in the investment banks.
+There is one dominant exit option these bankers have and that is shifting to private equity.
+The reason that people don’t usually shift their career to private equity after a few years is that they are often promoted and given the opportunity to hold a higher position in the investment banks.